 Your own classroom is calling.
 We’re here to help you answer the call.

-The WGU Become a Teacher Scholarship is worth up to $2,500 and can be applied toward any of WGU’s Teachers College degree programs leading to teacher licensure—covering more than 15% of our already-low tuition for up to two years!
+The WGU Become a Teacher Scholarship is worth up to $4,000 and can be applied toward any of WGU’s Teachers College degree programs leading to teacher licensure.
 At WGU, you complete courses as soon as you can prove mastery of the material, making it possible to graduate faster—and because you pay tuition per term rather than per credit or course, if you graduate faster you can save both time and money.
 And you’ll benefit from hands-on, in-classroom observation and student teaching experiences at a school near you.
 WGU will help you arrange this in-classroom experience, an opportunity that our graduates consistently call invaluable in preparing them to lead their own classrooms.
+This scholarships includes a $1,500 stipend that will be applied to this demonstration teaching term.

 Scholarship valued up to: